ppy/osu-wiki/wiki/Skinning/osu!taiko/en.md

 Notes:

-- This is the end part of a roll.
+- This element is the end part of a roll.
-- Tint shifts from yellow to red.
+- Tinting shifts from yellow to red.

 ---